KSou799/bmw-i8-vehicle-analysis/README.md

 BMW i8 Vehicle Performance Analysis (GNU Octave)

-This project performs a longitudinal vehicle dynamics analysis of the BMW i8 Coupe using GNU Octave.
+This project performs a vehicle dynamics analysis of the BMW i8 Coupe using GNU Octave / MATLAB.
 It evaluates tractive force, resistive forces, and acceleration performance based on engineering calculations.

 The project is intended for educational and engineering analysis purposes.